 Pregnancy can be an incredibly exhausting experience, especially during the first trimester when your body is working on overdrive to create a new human being.
 However, when you’re pregnant and raising a toddler at home, that exhaustion is taken to a whole new level.

 I remember when I was pregnant with each of my kids.
 The first time around was a no-brainer.
 When I was tired and could no longer keep my eyes open, I would sleep.
 I would nap on the weekends and go to bed early when my body needed to rest.
 Of course, that’s much easier to do when you have no other children around to care for.
-With my second (and third) child, I found that getting the rest I needed became almost impossible, without a few major adjustments in my routine.
+With my second (and third) pregnancy, I found that getting the rest I needed became almost impossible, without a few major adjustments in my routine.

 I learned that along with these shifts, I had to come up with some practical ways for mom to survive pregnancy fatigue, even with an energetic toddler at home.
 And that’s exactly what I did.
 These ideas can be incorporated into your already jam-packed day to get the much-needed rest you deserve!

-Take naps together if possible
+Take naps together IF possible

 Teach your child simple, quiet activities